Skip to content

 Common Questions

-They're common, but that doesn't mean they should be ignored.
-While most growing pains are harmless, they can indicate spinal or muscular imbalances that are worth evaluating, especially if they're frequent or severe.
+They're very common — affecting up to 40% of children — but common doesn't mean they should be ignored.
+Growing pains can indicate spinal or muscular imbalances, nervous system stress, or biomechanical issues that are worth evaluating, especially if the pain is frequent, severe, or disrupting sleep.

-At what age do growing pains typically occur?
+At what age do growing pains start and stop?

-How is chiropractic different from just giving pain medication?
+How is chiropractic different from giving my child pain medication?

-Pain medication masks the symptom.
-Chiropractic care evaluates and addresses the structural and neurological factors contributing to the pain.
-Many parents prefer this approach because it's drug-free and addresses the root cause.
+Pain medication masks the symptom temporarily without addressing why the pain is occurring.
+Chiropractic care evaluates and corrects the structural and neurological factors driving the pain — things like pelvic imbalance, spinal misalignment, and nervous system stress.
+Many parents prefer this approach because it's drug-free and focuses on the root cause.

 Treatment